nblackburn/micro-match/README.md

 ## Donations

-If you found this wrapper to be useful, please consider [donating](https://paypal.me/nblackburn).
+If you found this utility to be useful, please consider [donating](https://paypal.me/nblackburn).

 ## License

-This wrapper is licensed under [MIT](http://opensource.org/licenses/mit), see [LICENSE.md](LICENSE.md) for details.
+This utility is licensed under [MIT](http://opensource.org/licenses/mit), see [LICENSE.md](LICENSE.md) for details.